curationexperts/playbook/every_project/sidekiq.md

 ```ruby
   config.active_job.queue_adapter = :sidekiq
 ```
+Samvera applications typically interact with Sidekiq using ActiveJob configured this way.

-Alternatively, add a new Worker class that includes `Sidekiq::Worker` and implements the perform method:
+Alternatively, and less commonly, you may add a new Worker class that includes `Sidekiq::Worker` and implements the perform method:

 ```ruby
 class HardWorker